-Chemistry BS Degree / Chemistry BS Degree-Biochemistry Emphasis (ACS Certified)
+Chemistry BS Degree (ACS Certified)

+Chemists are active in careers like pharmaceutical design and development, alternative energy research, medicinal research, biotechnology, nanotechnology, forensics and environmental chemistry.
 A bachelor’s degree in chemistry is also an excellent choice for students planning to continue on to a dental, medical, pharmacy, veterinary or other health-related program.

 - Learn to apply cutting-edge technology in state-of-the-art facilities that are more frequently available in PhD programs.

-Graduates of the UT Tyler chemistry program attend graduate school at Stanford University, Ohio State University and other premier PhD-granting institutions.
+Graduates of the UT Tyler chemistry and biochemistry program attend graduate school at Stanford University, Ohio State University and other premier PhD-granting institutions.
 They attend excellent medical programs like UT Southwestern Medical School and Baylor School of Medicine.

 Bachelor’s in Chemistry: Job-Ready.

 - Meet degree requirements and graduate as a certified American Chemical Society (ACS) chemist.
-The curriculum is also ACS-approved.
+The curriculum is ACS-approved.

 - Complete an internship with an area company to apply your skills or participate in research on campus to gain experience valued by future employers.